2023 the Memorial Tournament purse, winner’s share, prize money payout

 The 120-player field competes in an open event on the PGA Tour schedule, with players earning their way into the field based on the PGA Tour's priority order and other criteria.

 A cut is made after 36 holes to the top 65 players and ties.
-All players who finish four rounds of the tournament will earn money.
+All players who finish four rounds of the tournament will earn money in this invitational designated event.

 The prize-money payout is based on exacting 65 players making the cut and finishing the tournament.
 However, in PGA Tour events with a standard 36-hole cut to the top 65 players and ties, the payout formula is adjusted to account for the exact number of players making the cut and will often include adding money to the stated purse to account for additional players.